Prasad-Chandrashekar-Iyer/Peronality-prediction/README.md

 python app.py

-Make sure installed latest version of pip
+Make sure you have installed latest version of pip